tomasbrincil/LibAPRS-esp32/README.md

 LibAPRS esp32
 ==========
 Thanks for @EvanKrall work but it was not usable for Arduino IDE while Evan use ESP-IDF.
-Dot import .zip through Arduino IDE, just download repo and open src.ino.
+Do not import .zip through Arduino IDE, just download repo and open src.ino.
 This is first kickout.
 I dont even know if it works but on the scope there is someting on pin 26.

 LibAPRS-esp32-i2s